re-masashi/willpyre/docs/source/index.rst

 Willpyre provides abstraction over ASGI.
 It supports HTTP without external dependencies.
 Websockets support is yet to come.
+[You can still use python-socketio].

 .. admonition :: Micro-framework